-Tilghman Island, about 3 miles long, is separated from the mainland by Knapps Narrows, but is easily accessible by drawbridge.
+Tilghman is an island that’s about three miles long and separated from the mainland by Knapps Narrows.
+A drawbridge provides vehicle access to this island.
 Located 11 miles west of St. Michaels, Tilghman Island is on the Chesapeake Bay and Choptank River.

-This Maryland island is known for its seafood, hospitality, and boating opportunities.
+Tilghman is known for its seafood, hospitality, and boating opportunities.
 The island boasts several marinas and excellent sport fishing.
-The best known Tilghman’s fishing establishment is Harrison’s, located at Dogwood Harbor on the island’s eastern shore.
+The best known of Tilghman’s fishing establishment is Harrison’s, located at Dogwood Harbor on the island’s eastern shore.
 Harrison’s operates a 14 boat charter fleet, 2 cruise boats, a country inn, and Harrison’s Chesapeake House, where seafood and prime rib are served family style.

-Tilghman Island is also home to the only commercial sailing feet in North America, the Chesapeake Bay skipjacks.
+Chesapeake Bay Skipjacks: Tilghman Island is also home to the only commercial sailing feet in North America, the Chesapeake Bay skipjacks.
 Although there were once hundreds of these ships on the Bay, now there are only nine.
 The skipjacks are moored on Tilghman Island, in Dogwood Harbor, along with many other commercial fishing boats.
-The skipjack Rebecca T. Ruark, offer sailing tours from April to December.
+The skipjack Rebecca T. Ruark, offer sailing tours from April to December, see reviews.
 You will find Dogwood Harbor and the skipjacks on your left, about a 1/2 mile after crossing the Knapps Narrows bridge.

 The Phillips Wharf Environmental Center lets visitors get up close and personal with Chesapeake Bay critters.
 The Environmental Center, located at Phillips Wharf, Chicken Point Road, has touch tanks and information on the history of the Chesapeake Bay, from Captain John Smith to the present.